Chinese immigrant attacked in NYC dies months later

 Chan said Ma never regained consciousness after the attack and his condition continued to deteriorate over time.
 Ma was moved in and out of multiple facilities during the past eight months, ultimately dying in a long-term care center run by The New Jewish Home, Chan said.

-“They were recent immigrants,” he said.
-“They really didn’t have any savings.”

-The couple have two adult children, a son and daughter, who still live in China.
-Prior to the pandemic, Chan said the couple lost their Chinatown apartment in December 2019 to fire and had to move in with relatives.
+The couple has two adult children—a son and a daughter—who still live in China.
+Before the pandemic, Chan said the couple lost their Chinatown apartment in December 2019 to fire and had to move in with relatives.